 Stay: Goulding's Lodge, Utah (Standard)

-Today you'll begin to make your way to the epic Grand Canyon, one of America's true icons.
-At 277 miles long and 6,000 feet deep, the Grand Canyon, a World Heritage site, is a remarkable place.
-Take the desert view scenic drive, a 25-mile route along the canyon's south rim, for magnificent views of the layers of multi-coloured rock that make up the canyon's sheer rock walls.
+At 277 miles long and 6,000 feet deep, the Grand Canyon, a World Heritage site and natural wonder of the world, is a truly remarkable place.
+Taking the Desert View Drive – a 25-mile route along the canyon's south rim – you'll pause at a series of viewpoints to enjoy magnificent views across the layers of multi-coloured rock, some dating back millions of years, that form the canyon's sheer rock walls.
 Please note, El Tovar will be closed between July 2018 and February 2019.
 During this time, accommodation will be at Maswik North.

 Stay: El Tovar, Grand Canyon (Deluxe)

-Many say they can feel the special spirits in Sedona, others say it's just the pristine beauty of red rock that makes this such as special place.
-Sedona is set so far down into the rock formations that as you drive about town, towering rocks loom overhead in the most dramatic fashion.
-Catch the Sedona Trolley for tours of the region and for a complete introduction to this beautiful corner of Arizona desert.
+Many say they can feel the special spirits in Sedona, others say it's just the pristine beauty of red rock that makes this such as special place to visit.
+The town itself is set so far down among the rock formations that as you drive around its quiet streets, red-rock cliffs seem to tower above at almost every angle.
+Catch the Sedona Trolley for tours of the region and for a complete introduction to this spectacular corner of Arizona desert.

 Stay: Amara Resort & Spa, Sedona, Arizona (Superior)

-Catch your breath in the spa-strewn Scottsdale, just a short hop from Phoenix.
-Recharge your batteries and prepare for your journey home.
+Catch your breath in spa-strewn Scottsdale, just a short hop from Phoenix.
+With its superb collection of restaurants and shops, along with a seemingly endless supply of perfectly manicured golf courses, it's the ideal spot to relax and prepare for your journey home.

 Stay: Omni Scottsdale Resort & Spa (Superior)